Lambourn (horse): 2025: three-year-old season

 Lambourn began his second campaign in the Group 3 Ballysax Stakes over ten furlongs at Leopardstown Racecourse on 30 March when he was ridden by Ronan Whelan and started the 9/1 third choice in the betting.
 After racing in third place he made steady progress in the straight but proved "no match" for his stablemate Delacroix and finished second, beaten two and a quarter lengths by the winner.
 Ryan Moore took the ride when Lambourn was sent to England to contest the Chester Vase (a trial race for the Epsom Derby) over one and a half miles at Chester Racecourse on 7 May.
 Starting the 11/8 favourite in an eight-runner field, he raced close behind the leaders before overtaking Lazy Griff inside the final furlong and won "going away" by one and a half lengths.
 After the race Aidan O'Brien said "He looked a thorough stayer and while he was a little on and off the bridle, once the penny dropped, he came home really strongly...
 He got the trip really well and he's gone through the line nicely.

 A month after his win at Chester, Lambourn returned to England to contest the 246th running of the Derby over one and half miles on good ground at Epsom Racecourse when he was ridden by Lordan.
 He went off the 13/2 third choice in the betting behind Delacroix and the Dante Stakes winner Pride of Arras in an eighteen-runner field which also included The Lion In Winter (Acomb Stakes), Midak (Prix Greffulhe) and Tennessee Stud (Criterium de Saint-Cloud).
 Lambourn took the lead from the start and was never seriously challenged, coming home three and three quarter lengths clear of Lazy Griff, with Tennessee Stud taking third place ahead of the French-trained outsider New Ground.
 After the race Lordan said "He's a horse we always felt would stay.
 I just thought that anybody who would get to me would have to stay well and it would be tough for them... for any jockey that starts out all they ever want to do is win a Derby".
 O'Brien commented "Lambourn is very straightforward... he's a very genuine horse.
 I'm delighted for Wayne, I couldn't be happier."
+A close-fought victory followed in the Irish Derby.
+The second half of the season, however, proved a disappointment, with Lambourn finishing fifth in the Great Voltigeur Stakes at York and fourth in the St Leger in September.